LunaSare/datelifeMS1/review.md

 Moreover, homonyms in the Open Tree taxonomy specify the group they belong too, so users can easily identify if the numeric identifier they obtained from TNRS processing belongs to the group they wanted or not.
 For example _Aotus_ the legume is referred to as "Aotus (genus in kingdom Archaeplastida)" and the monkey as "Aotus (genus in Opisthokonta)".

 We added examples for the two points above in a new vignette for the package, available at http://phylotastic.org/datelife/articles/make_datelife_query.html

 ---

 > - On page 8, fourth paragraph, it's not quite clear whether DL's database syncs automatically with Phylesystem or whether you have volunteered yourself for this task.
 Which would be noble, but hard to sustain.

 It is indeed currently synced "manually".
-However we are working to have the syncs done automatically.
+We specify this in the Description, L125.
-We comment this in the discussion and clarified that it is currently a manual sync on page 8.
+We comment in the discussion the benefits of having syncs done automatically, and ways to do so.

 ---
 > - On page 10, second paragraph: mining BOLD and aligning the sequences automatically is very cool functionality but I did not see it exposed on the website at all.
 How can users get at those alignments?
 Also, might there be performance issues?
 MAFFT can be quite greedy with larger data sets.

-Ah, yes, that is not a functionality currently available from the website, mainly because it takes considerable time, which the server can't really afford.
-These functions are available by using the R package locally.
+Ah, yes, thanks!
+Well, the BOLD workflow is faster than a classic workflow, but it still takes considerable time, specifically computational time required for the database search, which the server can't afford yet.
+The functions are currently only available on DateLife's R package and not on the web application, and we think it would be good to make them available there in the future.

-DNA sequences obtained from BOLD are short (between 500-500 bp) and display little variation.
+Regarding possible performance issues, the alignments from BOLD data are not very long, so we expect both MUSCLE and MAFFT to perform approximately the same.
+We chose MUSCLE as the default aligner.

+We comment on this on L231-232.

 ---
 > - On page 25 you mention the fossilcalibrations.org initiative.
 Maybe that's a good opportunity to go a bit into what we need as a community.
 I suspect that, in general, most people in this field think that doing it by themself is 'better', i.e. do a bunch of sequencing (hybseq right now, I guess?) and then get good primary calibration points.
 Natural history collections must have many more of those, both as fossils but also from geology (i.e. vicariant events having to do with tectonics, orogeny, etc.).
 Shouldn't we want *that*?